More Kids in the Woods- Discovering the Thrill of the Chill

 The Forest Service partnered with the Telluride Ski Area to provide environmental education for Sustainable Slopes.
 The Norwood District set up a Junior Snow Ranger Lauch Site (booth) with various animal pelts.
 Charlie, the Law Enforcement K-9 Assistant was very popular with the young skiers.

-At Crested Butte Mountain Resort, Tim Leishman, Forest Service volunteer interpreter, shows young skiers rubber tracks of common Colorado wildlife.
+At Crested Butte Mountain Resort, Tim Leishman, Forest Service interpreter, shows young skiers rubber tracks of common Colorado wildlife.
 The kids picked their favorite animal, and made some snow tracks.

 ...and a few more Junior Snow Rangers were awarded their patches!
 Tim, Smokey, and Snow Ranger Tambi Gustafson made sure it was a fun start to the National Skier Safety Month at the resort!

 The Grand Mesa, Uncompahgre and Gunnison National Forest is an official Junior Snow Ranger launch site.
-The Forest Service we would like to thank our program partners the Grand Mesa Nordic Council, the Interpretive Association of Western Colorado, and Colorado Parks and Wildlife.
+The Forest Service would like to thank our program partners the Grand Mesa Nordic Council, the Interpretive Association of Western Colorado, and Colorado Parks and Wildlife.

 We would also like to recognize the program support of the following: Cabela's, Delta County Tourism, Alpine Bank (Delta), Gunnison Energy, Mount Sneffels Foundation, Uncompahgre Watershed Coalition, Crested Butte Mountain Resort, Telluride Ski Resort and the Delta, Ouray, Gunnison and San Miguel County School Districts.